Sydney Gay and Lesbian Mardi Gras: 2020s

 In 2020, the Sydney Gay and Lesbian Mardi Gras was held just prior to the COVID-19 pandemic in Australia.
 NSW Health advised there was no evidence of community transmission of the virus at that time.
 British singer Dua Lipa debuted her single Physical at the event.

 In 2021, as a result of the ongoing COVID-19 pandemic the parade, held on 6 March 2021, was relocated to the nearby Sydney Cricket Ground as a paid, ticketed event with 36,000 spectators and was televised live on the Special Broadcasting Service.

 In 2023, independent senator for Victoria Lidia Thorpe disrupted the parade in an attempt to raise awareness about intractable social issues such as Indigenous rates of incarceration and the role of police in that process.

 In 2024, after the alleged murder of Jesse Baird and his partner Luke Davies around 20 February 2024 by serving NSW Police officer Beau Lamarre, the Mardi Gras board decided to ban members of the force from participating in Mardi Gras, owing to sensitivities in the LGBTQIA+ community and recollections of past poor treatment by NSW Police.
 However this decision was reversed on 28 February 2024, and it was agreed by both the board and Police Commissioner Karen Webb that the Force could participate, but not in uniform.
 They would march as a group, without a float.

 Additionally in 2024, Malcolm Cole's twin brother Robert recreated his 1988 Captain Cook costume, in order to wear it in the parade to commemorate Malcolm's life.

 Resources

 The Australian Queer Archives, City of Sydney Archives, Pride History Group, and the State Library of New South Wales hold an extensive collections of material related to the Sydney Gay and Lesbian Mardi Gras, including oral history interviews, organisational records, personal papers, posters, clippings, and photographs.

+In February 2024, a new museum, titled Qtopia, opened in Darlinghurst, Sydney, celebrating queer stories with an extensive collection of objects related to queer culture in Sydney.
+Past exhibitions at Qtopia have also included a collection of costumes that have been worn over the years in the Mardi Gras Parade as well displays of visual media related to the parade and the Mardi Gras after party.
+It sits across three main sites which include the main building at 301 Forbes St., Darlinghurst, the substation and the underground toilet block, both of which are located at the northern end of Taylor Square.